 Car thieves are getting smarter.
 Masterlock boxes are no longer safe and stashing your keys on your tire or in the bushes could very well end with you getting out of the water to find your car has vanished.
 What’s a surfer with an electronic car key to do?
 It’s actually simpler than you might think — just bring the key with you.
 Scary?
 We all know salt water and electronic car keys don’t mix, but with one of these waterproof pouches, they don’t have to.
 I got my hands on four waterproof pouches you can use to bring your electronic car key into the water, putting them to the ultimate test in the pounding surf of Ocean Beach in San Francisco.
 Don’t become a car thief’s next victim: bring your keys into the water with you with one of these great options, ranked in order of personal preference.
-Let us know which is your favorite in the comments below!

 Comfort While Surfing: 5/5

 The KGuard was easily my favorite car key pouch.
 It’s a literal pouch made of thick, durable silicone.
 You just pop your car key inside, cinch the top, and you’re good to go.
 Not much bigger than the car key itself, it fits easily into the chest zip of my wetsuit, where I secured it to the wetsuit’s key loop.
 While I was initially a little skeptical about the closure system, which led to a couple of panicked double-checks to make sure it hadn’t come undone, I soon grew to trust this nifty little gadget.

 The KGUARD’s biggest downfall is that it’s quite difficult to actually get the key inside.
 Being made of silicone, the pouch is quite grippy, so popping the key in is more of a two-handed job that includes wrenching the thing open and shoving the key down its gullet.
 It became a lot easier once I got the hang of it and realized it was going to take a lot more than me using the product as intended to rip the durable silicone.
 Although you can’t see the buttons of your car key, if you memorize where they are it’s pretty easy to use the key while it’s inside the pouch.
 If you keep a little air inside when closing it up, it’ll float too!CHECK PRICE ON AMAZON

 Another great option, the Aquapac Keymaster has been around for years and has been trusted by many.
 The cheapest option on this list, the Keymaster boasts a foolproof and easy-to-operate closure system, a clear plastic pouch so you can see and operate the buttons on your car key, and it will float too.
 This also fit comfortably in the front zip of my wetsuit.
 I just folded it in half around the key fob so I could keep the hard plastic closure system horizontal.

 Comfort While Surfing: 4/5

 The main problem I had with this item was the ziplock closure system, similar to the Aquapac.
 I found myself wondering how many attempts to open the ziplocks with cold hands it would take to bust one and let water in on the next use, but I guess that’s why there are three ziplocks and not just one.
 On another note, this probably isn’t the best option for shortboarders, as it can create drag when kicking into waves.CHECK PRICE ON AMAZON

-Ease of Use: ?/5 Comfort While Surfing: ?/5
+Ease of Use: ?/5